 Read more here.

 We’ve made a lot of progress on this commitment.
 As of April 2015, approximately 25% of the power consumed by our global infrastructure comes from renewable energy sources.
-We are on track to exceed our 2016 goal of 40% renewable energy use and have set a new goal to be powered by 50% renewable energy by the end of 2016, we intend to reach 40%.
+We are on track to exceed our 2016 goal of 40% renewable energy use and have set a new goal to be powered by 50% renewable energy by the end of 2017.

 Amazon Wind Farm US East is a 208 megawatt wind farm in Perquimans and Pasquotank counties, North Carolina.
 The wind farm went into operation in December 2016 and is expected to generate approximately 670,000 megawatt hours of wind energy annually - or enough to power more than 61,000 US homes4 in a year.
 Amazon Wind Farm US East is the first utility-scale wind farm in the state of North Carolina.